The Millionaire Fastlane Summary: 7 Best Lessons from MJ DeMarco

 In the book The Psychology of Selling, author Brian Tracy makes a similar point.
 He says salespeople who fail talk too much about their product, including its features, specifications and supposed “quality.”
 The salespeople who succeed focus on the product’s utility.
 They recognize the prospect doesn’t care about your product at all, but only what it will do for them.

-This means we shouldn’t just mention a feature, but we need to explain how their life will be better off as a result of using this feature.
+This means we shouldn’t just mention a feature, but we need to explain the benefits—how their life will be better as a result of this feature.
 For example, don’t say “this shovel is made of steel” but “this shovel will last twice as long as others because it’s made of steel.”
-Learn more in our summary of The Psychology of Selling by Brian Tracy.

 4) The Commandment of Time